tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

     git clone https://github.com/tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard.git
 If you don't have git installed, grab the zip file instead. *The rest of the commands you see below will need to be run in your project root folder.*

-### Install the node and bower dependencies
+### Install dependencies
 We need to install our project dependencies.
-Those dependencies are specified in package.json and bower.json respectively.
+Those dependencies are specified in package.jsony.
 We will also run a gulp task to swap in a simple search.

     npm install
-    bower install

 ### Swap in the simple search
 The default search autocomplete is for Mecklenburg and won't work for anyplace else.
 This command will swap it out with a simple search for your neighborhood ID's.
 The advanced search will be renamed search.js.advanced if you want some examples of how to add additional search services.